The Mortgage Credit Channel of Macroeconomic Transmission

-I investigate how the structure of the mortgage market influences macroeconomic dynamics, using a general equilibrium framework with prepayable debt and a limit on the ratio of mortgage payments to income.
-This realistic environment amplifies transmission from interest rates into debt, house prices, and economic activity.
-Monetary policy can more easily stabilize inflation due to this amplification, but contributes to larger fluctuations in credit growth.
-A relaxation of payment-to-income standards appears essential to the recent boom.
+I investigate how the structure of the mortgage market influences macroeconomic dynamics, using a general equilibrium framework with prepayable debt and a limit on the ratio of mortgage payments to income — features that prove essential to reproducing observed debt dynamics.
+The resulting environment amplifies transmission from interest rates into debt, house prices, and economic activity.
+Monetary policy more easily stabilizes inflation, but contributes to larger fluctuations in credit growth.
+A relaxation of payment-to-income standards appears vital for explaining the recent boom.
 A cap on payment-to-income ratios, not loan-to-value ratios, is the more effective macroprudential policy for limiting boom-bust cycles.

 JEL Classification: E44, E52, G21